Thank you for your interest in publishing with Ember: A Journal of Luminous Things. We are currently open for submissions through Nov. 1, 2021.

 - Creative Non-Fiction

 - Creative Non-Fiction is the beautiful union of exposition and literature.
 Tell us a true story, and tell it well.
 Word count limits are the same as for Short Stories.
+Please be aware we do not publish essays.

 Content Tips & Suggestions